Autumn Leaves / 紅葉

 Ishikawa

-Kenrokuen Garden, one of the three most famous gardens in Japan, was created over a long period by a succession of Kaga feudal lords.
-The autumn foliage is usually at its best around November, and visitors can enjoy a breathtaking panoramic view of the beautifully colored trees if they climb up to the viewing platform.
-In November, winter damage preventative measures are taken, when branches of trees are suspended by ropes and wires to prevent them from breaking under the weight of snow.
-During this time of year, the area is illuminated, and the contrast between the suspended branches and the autumn leaves is fantastically beautiful.
+Kenroku-en Garden is one of three most famous gardens in Japan and was constructed over a long period of time by successive feudal lords of the Kaga.
+November is usually the best for the autumn foliage, and breathtaking panoramic views of the beautifully colored trees are enjoyed from the viewing platform.
+In November, the work of yukitsuri [hanging snow], which is synonymous with winter, will be worked out to prevent from breaking the trees under the weight of snow.
+During this time of the year, the illuminated view and the contrast between the yukitsuri [hanging snow] and the autumn leaves are spectacular.

 Click here for more on Kenrokuen Garden.